 Our efforts in 2024 to include hybrid projects within our business model proved to be instrumental in improving our economic and operational efficiency.
 Hybrid systems that combine solar PV and BESS are able to maximise revenues by taking advantage of higher market prices and reducing production constraints.
 Hybridisation also reduces costs through development synergies and infrastructure sharing.
 In other words, these projects not only enhance economic performance, but also provide more flexible and efficient energy solutions, adaptable to the specific needs of each customer and therefore more closely aligned with fluctuating market demands.

-Dalby hybrid project, Australia
+Case study: Dalby hybrid project - Australia

 FRV's first hybrid project, located at Dalby, came on stream in July 2024.
 It was a major milestone for FRV, as it is our first hybrid PV + BESS plant.
+Dalby combines a 2.45 MWdc solar photovoltaic (PV) system with a 2.54 MW/5MWh battery energy storage system (BESS), along with an advanced energy management system.
+The site spans 30 hectares.

 The Dalby project is one of the first developments in Australia to combine PV power generation with a battery system sharing the same connection point to the national grid.
 This is significant because the combination of solar PV and battery storage helps to improve operational efficiency and make the grid more resilient, marking the way forward for future renewable generation projects.

-Dalby will generate enough electricity to power more than 1,680 homes, while helping to reduce and avoid 3,553 tonnes of CO, emissions annually.
+Dalby will generate enough electricity to power more than 1,680 homes, while helping to reduce and avoid 3,553 tonnes of CO2 emissions annually.